 This cell divides and transforms into a lymphocyte cell.

-Red Blood Cells (RBC), Platelets, and White Blood Cells (Monocytes, Neutrophils, Basophils, Eosinophils, and Lymphocytes) are collectively referred to as blood cells.
+Red Blood Cells (RBC), Platelets, and White Blood Cells (Monocytes, Neutrophils, Basophils, Eosinophils, and Lymphocytes) are collectively called blood cells.
 These blood cells are formed in the bone marrow, and this formation process is called hematopoiesis.

 This lymphoid organ is divided into two categories: